 Start having confidence because this will make event organizers more comfortable to book you.
 Make your mixtape put it online and share this with everyone who you get in touch with, and foremost, a mixtape should be mixed well together.
 And that you find consistency in it.
 And that people can find your own sound within it.

 7. DJ Artist

 Playing tracks of other artists as a DJ is something that you always can do.
 But making it more interesting you should want to be more than that.
-Just like all the international famous DJ’s.
-You should bring the producing part and the DJ part together by performing your own tracks.
+Just like all the famous international DJ’s.
+You should bring the producing part and the DJ part together by performing your tracks.
 Following all this steps will help you be a DJ Artist.